The Best Luxury Small Group Tour of Vietnam

 A Courtyard at King Tu Duc's Mausoleum

-A short drive will bring you very near your next experience, and you will break for lunch at wonderful Fine Dining French Vietnamese restaurant, Les Jardins de la Carambole.
-After lunch you will continue your exploration with a visit to the Royal Citadel.
+Imperial City.
+After a lunch break you will continue your exploration with a visit to the Royal Citadel.
 The sprawling complex of palaces, fortifications and pagodas was, in its day, virtually impenetrable.
 The tour of this Imperial City features monuments such as the Flag Tower, Noon Gate, Nine Dynastic Urns, Nine Holy Cannons, Thai Hoa Palace (Palace of Supreme Harmony), and the Forbidden Purple City.
-Return to your beautiful colonial resort and take a short break to freshen up.

 Hoi An